Achievable logoAchievable logo

 • Variable annuities

-Both involve investing in products tied to the securities markets, but each has its own unique purpose.
-Life insurance provides a payout upon the death of an insured person.
-Annuities typically offer income to a retiree until their death (we’ll cover this in the next chapter).
-In this chapter, we’ll discuss variable life insurance.
+Both involve investing in products tied to the securities markets, but each serves a different purpose.
+Life insurance pays out when the insured person dies.
+Annuities typically provide income to a retiree until death (covered in the next chapter).
+This chapter focuses on variable life insurance.

 Variable life insurance